Salsa - Simple, Sexy and Savory

 Unfortunately, our food choices when traveling are more often calorie-traps than sexy culinary works of art.
-They weigh us down and leave us sluggish, tired
+They weigh us down and leave us sluggish, tired and wondering how we'll survive the carb withdrawal when we get home.

 Maybe it's time to unleash your inner siren and go for a provocative dish of salsa instead.

-John Northcutt, head chef at La Cantera Resort in San Antonio, TX, believes you can find good salsa just about anywhere.
+John Northcutt, once head chef at La Cantera Resort in San Antonio, TX, believes you can find good salsa just about anywhere.
 "It doesn't take a lot of culinary skill to make good salsa," he says.

 And it's quickly replacing ketchup as North America's favorite condiment.
 Thank God.